daheise/simrate_control/README.md

 Specific cited values for condition detection are subject to change.
 Most have configuration options in the `config.ini`.

+## Dependencies

+This utility depends on MobiFlight Event Module installed with the [MobiFlight Connector](https://www.mobiflight.com/en/download.html).
+Ensure the package `mobiflight-event-module` is installed in your community folder before running this utility.
+This dependency allows reading of L-vars needed for add-on aircraft, e.g. Working Title CJ4.

 ## Simrate Contraints